 If you want to be fluent in conversational Thai then this is the course for you.
-Everyday Thai for Beginners is sufficient for interacting with Thai people about basic, everyday matters (shopping, ordering food, money, saying hello and asking about interests, friends and family).
+The introductory Everyday Thai for Beginners course is sufficient for interacting with Thai people about basic, everyday matters (shopping, ordering food, money, saying hello and asking about interests, friends and family).
 But now you want to have a relatively fluent conversation with Thai friends and colleagues about their personal lives and activities and their thoughts and feelings.
 A romance novel is most appropriate because it will usually include all the elements of relating to people on an intimate level.

 Sydney Remember was selected for this reason, plus the fact that it's written in an easy, straight-forward and colloquial style, with plenty of modern (and useful) slang.
 It's also a fun story about a Thai girl from Bangkok who goes to live with her cousin in Sydney, has to deal with visa issues, finds a place to stay, finds word, learns English and makes friends with various characters that she meets.